Snow Removal and Ice Control

 Residents are responsible for clearing snow from their driveways and the sidewalk fronting their properties (within 24 hours, Traffic Bylaw #8120).
 The City is responsible for clearing snow from sidewalks that are on City property.
 Residents are reminded to not shovel snow onto the roadway.

-The City of Kelowna encourages residents to lend a helping hand to lesser-able neighbours by being Snow Busters.
-Nominate your Snow Buster and they'll be entered into the monthly draw for Kelowna Rockets tickets.
+The City of Kelowna encourages residents to lend a helping hand to neighbours by being Snow Busters.
+Nominate your Snow Buster and they'll be entered into a monthly draw to win Kelowna Rockets tickets.